Pdr73/Remote-Keyboard/README.md

 # Remote-Keyboard
-Use of an Android device as a remote keyboard for PC
+Use a windows device as a remote keyboard for PC